dmore/okta-quarkus-Java11-app-example-JWT-RBAC-MicroProfile-security-spec-JWT-OIDC-auth/README.md

 # Quarkus Example with Java and OIDC Authentication

-A Quarkus example app that shows how to developer REST endpoints and secure them with MicroProfile JWT and OIDC.
+A Quarkus example app that shows how to develop REST endpoints and secure them with MicroProfile JWT and OIDC.

 Please read [How to Develop a Quarkus App with Java and OIDC Authentication](http://developer.okta.com/blog/2019/09/30/java-quarkus-oidc) to see how this app was created.